Health care sharing ministry: Membership

+Only the state of Colorado requires healthcare ministries to report their enrollment.
+In 2023 the Colorado Department of Regulatory Agencies reported that over one million people in the U.S. are members.

 Most health sharing ministries tend to have restrictions.
 They usually require members to be in good health and make a statement of belief, as well.
 For instance, Samaritan Ministries requires a statement of Christian faith including belief in the true God and divinity of Jesus; Liberty HealthShare and Freedom HealthShare are more inclusive, accepting members with a wide variety of religious and ethical beliefs.

-All such ministries require that members subscribe to the principles of individual responsibility for their own health and of helping others in need.

 Requirements under the Affordable Care Act

-In order for members to be exempt from the tax penalties outlined in the Affordable Care Act, ministries must meet the following qualifications:
+In order for members to be exempt from the since-repealed tax penalties outlined in the Affordable Care Act, ministries must meet the following qualifications: